Sensitive Data Exposure

 Introduction

 This article covers cases of possible sensitive data exposure on WordPress.
-This is a subset of Broken Access Control which impacts the confidentiality instead of integrity.
-This vulnerability occurs due to the lack of proper confidentiality check on the requested resource.
+This is a subset of Broken Access Control that impacts confidentiality instead of integrity.
+This vulnerability occurs due to the lack of a proper confidentiality check on the requested resource.

 add_action("wp_ajax_nopriv_view_course", "view_course");